Chairman Wontumi Gets New Bail Conditions in Galamsey Trial

 Government orders investigations into alleged assassination attempt on Special Prosecutor

-According to the judge, the persistent failure of the investigator to file the mandated returns made it necessary for the Court to intervene.
-Instead of tightening the conditions or detaining the accused, the Court adjusted the reporting requirements.
+According to the judge, the persistent failure of the investigator to file the mandated returns made it necessary for the Court to intervene, and instead of tightening the conditions or detaining the accused, the reporting requirements were adjusted.

 Under the new terms, Boasiako is now required to report directly to the Registrar of the Court, who will, in turn, file the appropriate returns to the judge.